canro91/canro91.github.io/_posts/2020-11-02-UnitTestingTips.md

 }
 ```

 Finally, as an aside, we don't need a mock on `IOptions<EmailConfiguration>`.
-We can use `Option.Create` instead.
+We can use the `Option.Create` method instead.
 Let's do it.

 ```csharp
 [TestMethod]